mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_e_mccc.md

     - Project Based (a single placeholder section is required all Project Based)
       - SectionIdentifier: ProjectBased_Section
       - CourseOfferingReference

+*Note that more than one ClassPeriod can be contained within the ```classPeriods``` element, enabling a 1:M relationship between Section and Class Period if necessary.

 ## Resource: StaffSectionAssociation